 "No, I mean yes, ehm… Look, any bloke would be lucky to go out with you.
 Hell, I'm still surprised to be on a date with you.
 A bunch of Veela courtesans could walk in and you'd still be the most attractive person here," the Gryffindor said and felt like he was digging his hole deeper and deeper.

 "More attractive than a troop of Veela whores?
 I think that you finally lost it," Dora laughed.
 Harry surely had a way with words.
 The thought was nice but he certainly had to work on the delivery.
 And yet it was strangely endearing, reminding her of her Hogwarts days, of easier times.
-It was a paradox really, whatever happened between Harry, his mother and Voldemort, gave the magical society peace for more than a decade and at the same time, he was a symbol of the fight against the pureblood fanatics under Voldemort's banner.
+It was a paradox really, whatever happened between Harry, his mother and Voldemort, gave the magical society peace for more than a decade and at the same time, he was a symbol of the fight against the pureblood fanatics under Voldemort's banner and yet to her he was the exact opposite.

 "Well, to me at last.
 I mean sure, twenty half nude blondes are certainly attractive, I'm not denying that.
 But I don't know any of them and I know you.
 Like I said earlier, you are the quintessential Hufflepuff.
 You are kind, loyal and hardworking.
 You are funny and honest.
 If a pepper-up potion had a sound it would be your laughter.
 And your hair can lighten up even the darkest clouds," Harry stated passionately although he wondered where exactly that came from.
 Sure, he had always liked Tonks but usually, his thoughts were far from that level of sappiness.